tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 * In the previous activity, students created a Pandas DataFrame from a CSV file and assigned column names to the DataFrame.
 This was one example of column manipulation.
 There are also other ways to manipulate columns.
 This demonstration will cover the common techniques used to do so.

-Demonstrate the fundamentals of column manipulation in Pandas:
+Open the solution file and demonstrate the fundamentals of column manipulation in Pandas:

 * Pandas DataFrames have a `columns` attribute that shows the current column names.